primait/elm-graphql-client/README.md

 > graphql client with automatic retry

 This component is useful to force the retry implementation in graphql calls.
 It's particularly useful for handling cases of JWT authentication, but it could be used in cases where some request could fail and you want an automatic retry before giving up.

 The refresh token in a JWT authentication context is a perfect use case.
 If you receive a "not authenticated" response from the server, you want to regenerate the jwt token with a stored refresh token.

-In a context of an SPA with short lived tokens, you should have a centralized way to handle the retry case.
+In the context of an SPA with short lived tokens, you should have a centralized way to handle the retry case.

-#Use cases
+## Use cases

-### case 1
+#### case 1
 ```
 gql call
     -> everything is ok
     -> update the model
 ```

-### case 2
+#### case 2
 ```
 gql call
     -> domain error (not related to authentication)
     -> update the model
 ```

-### case 3
+#### case 3
 ```
 gql call
     -> auth error